 It is a Group 1 event open to all runners aged three and older, be they fillies, mares, geldings or colts.
 The race offers the opportunity to determine who really is the fastest of them all.

-Offering excellent prize money – rising to £500,000 in 2019 (£250,000 in 2020) – the contest never fails to attract the best of the best, and has been won by many a sprinting superstar over the years, including the likes of Abernant, Oasis Dream and Muhaarar.
+Offering excellent prize money – rising to over £620,000 in 2022 – the contest never fails to attract the best of the best, and has been won by many a sprinting superstar over the years, including the likes of Abernant, Oasis Dream and Muhaarar.

 Afforded Group 2 status upon the introduction of the modern classification system in 1971, it took only seven years for the race to recognised for what it was: one of the classiest sprint contests of the season.
 Upgraded to a Group 1 in 1978, it has remained that way ever since.